kahlan/kahlan/docs/dsl.md

 ### Memoized Helper using `given()`

-Since `beforeEach()` is runned before each spec, all defined variables are reinitialised on each specs even when not needed.
+Since `beforeEach()` is ran before each spec, all defined variables are reinitialised on each specs even when not needed.
 So in this case it's possible to use `given()` instead.
 Given's blocks are only executed when referenced (i.e. lazy loading), which mean that ordering of these blocks are irrelevant.

 ```php
 describe("Lazy loadable variables", function() {